ballerina-platform/module-ballerinax-rabbitmq/ballerina/Module.md

         queueName: "MyQueue"
     }
     service rabbitmq:Service on channelListener {
-        remote function onRequest(rabbitmq:BytesMessage message) returns string {
+        remote function onRequest(rabbitmq:AnydataMessage message) returns string {
             return "Hello Back!";
         }
     }
 ```

-The `rabbitmq:BytesMessage` record received can be used to retrieve its contents.
+The `rabbitmq:AnydataMessage` record received can be used to retrieve its contents.

 ### Advanced usage